-Zappos consistently offering Birkenstock sales (view them here) of 20-40% off the most popular Birkenstock types — Arizona, Mayari, Gizeh and Madrid.
+Zappos consistently offers a Birkenstock sale (view the products here) with discounts of 20% – 40% off the most popular Birkenstock types — Arizona, Mayari, Gizeh, and Madrid.

 The largest discount we’ve found on Zappos is 43% off.
 This is a great choice if you want more classic Birkenstock styles and don’t want to wait for flash sales.
 You’ll also get free shipping, no matter the size of your order, and free returns.